oclif/oclif.github.io/website/blog/2024-03-29-spring-update.md

 Here are some of these changes:
 - Full support for ESM and interoperability with CommonJS (more on this topic below).
-- Configurable command discovery features that give you more control over how commands are loaded at runtime.
+- Configurable command discovery strategies that give you more control over how commands are loaded at runtime.
 Check out the [docs](/docs/command_discovery_strategies.md).
 - A new `preparse` hook that allows you to manipulate the provided arguments before they're parsed.
-Salesforce used this hook to [implement](https://github.com/salesforcecli/cli/pull/1536) a neat `--flags-dir` feature that translates files into flags.
+Salesforce used this hook to [implement](https://github.com/salesforcecli/cli/pull/1536) a neat `--flags-dir` feature that translates local files into flags.
 - A new `Performance` class that you can use to track performance inside of `@oclif/core` and your own CLI or plugin.
 Check out the [docs](/docs/performance).
 - A new flag type, `Flags.option`, that lets you define a flag with a preset list of options.
 Typescript then uses the options to infer the flag's type.
 - Flags now have a `relationship` property that allows you to define more complex relationships between flags.
 Check out the [flags docs](/docs/flags) for more information.